-How to setup an Amazon Kindle for children: Kindle for Kids and FreeTime explained - Pocket-lint
+How to setup an Amazon Kindle for children: Amazon Kids and Kids+ explained

 The range of options and approaches means that settings can be tailored to the age of your child and how much autonomy you want them to have.
 For the younger children, you'll want their Kindle registered to your Amazon account, but with all the parental controls engaged, so there's no access to your account, Cloud or the web browser.

-Then you'll want to use FreeTime/Kindle for Kids for that child.
+Then you'll want to use Amazon Kids for that child.
 If they are getting their "own" Kindle device, you can then remotely control the content they get access to.
-You can gift books by simply buying them an assigning them to their FreeTime account, but you'll have to then manually add them to FreeTime on the device itself.
+You can gift books by simply buying them and assigning them to their device, but you'll have to then manually add them to the child's area on the device itself.

 You remain in control of content at all times and can easily remove books that they've finished with or outgrown.
 Importantly, if you're buying it through your account, it's your content and you can then share it with younger members of the family.
 Equally, as a child grows older, using a Household, you can still share older content in the future you might have bought for yourself.